a-e-tsvetkov/suka/README.md

 # suka

-Small article about kiping boilerplate code separate from nusiness code
+Small article about keeping boilerplate code separate from business code.

 Also library as proof of concept.